The Psychology and Philosophy of Memory

 - Structure information.
 If you need to remember a list of ingredients, think of them under the subheadings of starter, main, and dessert, and visualize the number of ingredients under each subheading.
 If you need to remember a telephone number, think of it in terms of the first five digits, the middle three digits, and the last three digits—or whatever works best.

 - Process information.
 If possible, summarize the material in your own words.
 Or reorganize it so that it is easier to learn.
 With more complex material, try to understand its meaning and significance.
 Shakespearean actors find it much easier to remember their lines if they can understand and feel them.
-Focus on the bigger picture, not the details, and don't remind everyone of everything.
+If needs must, concentrate on the important things, or the bigger picture.
 In the words of Oscar Wilde, ‘One should absorb the colour of life, but one should never remember its details.
 Details are always vulgar.’

 - Relate information to what you already know.
 New information is much easier to remember if it can be contextualized.
-In a recent study looking at the role of high-level processes, Lane and Chang found that chess knowledge predicts chess memory (memory of the layout of a particular game of chess) even after controlling for chess experience.
+A recent study looking at the role of high-level processes found that chess knowledge predicts chess memory (memory of the layout of a particular chess game) even after controlling for chess experience.

 - Use mnemonics.
 Tie information to visual images, sentences, and acronyms.
-For example, you might remember that your hairdresser is called Sharon by picturing a Rose of Sharon or a sharon fruit.
-Or you might remember the colours of the rainbow and their order by the sentence, ‘Richard Of York Gave Battle in Vain’.
-Many medical students remember the symptoms of varicose veins by the acronym ‘AEIOU’: Aching, Eczema, Itching, Oedema, and Ulceration.
+For example, you might remember that your hairdresser is called Sharon by picturing a rose of Sharon or Sharon fruit.
+Or you might remember the colours of the rainbow and their order by the sentence, ‘Richard Of York Gave Battle In Vain.’
+Many medics remember the symptoms of varicose veins by the acronym ‘AEIOU’: Aching, Eczema, Itching, Oedema, and Ulceration.

 - Be aware of context.
-It is easier to retrieve a memory if you find yourself in a similar situation, or similar state of mind, to the one in which the memory was formed.
-People with low mood tend to remember their losses and failures while overlooking their strengths and achievements.
-If one day you pass the cheesemonger in the street, you may not, without her usual apron and array of cheeses, immediately recognize her as the cheesemonger, even though you know her fairly well.
+It is easier to retrieve a memory if you find yourself in a similar situation, or similar state of mind, to the one in which the memory was laid.
+People with low mood tend to recall their losses and failures while overlooking their strengths and achievements.
+If one day you pass the cheesemonger in the street, you may not, without her usual apron and array of cheeses, immediately recognize her, even though you are otherwise familiar with her.
+You might even say something like, ‘Gosh, remind me, where do I know you from?’
 If you are preparing for an exam, try to recreate the conditions of the exam: for example, sit at a similar desk, at a similar time of day, and use ink on paper.